Minzu University of China

 The Minzu University of China (MUC) is a national public university in Beijing, China.
-It is affiliated with the National Ethnic Affairs Commission of China.
+It is affiliated with the National Ethnic Affairs Commission of the United Front Work Department of the Central Committee of the Chinese Communist Party.
 The university is part of Project 211, Project 985, and the Double First-Class Construction.

 Minzu University ranked first in China among universities for ethnic minority studies.
 It aims to be one of the best universities of its kind in the world for inheriting and promoting the excellent culture of all ethnic groups.
 With the strong support of Chinese government, it has developed rapidly over the years.
 MUC is one of the most prestigious universities in China in ethnology, anthropology, ethnic economies, regional economics, religion studies, history, dance, and fine arts.